A new women’s group offering participants an opportunity to socialise and learn new skills is launching in Bury.

 For more information, or to book a place, email email@example.com or call 07960 402368.

-This project is part-funded by Sanctuary’s Grand Ideas Fund, which is currently accepting applications from community projects benefiting Sanctuary residents and their communities.
-To find out more about the fund, please call 01905 335411, email firstname.lastname@example.org or read About the Grand Ideas fund.
+This project is part-funded by Sanctuary’s Community Investment Fund, which is currently accepting applications from community projects benefiting Sanctuary residents and their communities.
+To find out more about the fund, please call 01905 335411, email firstname.lastname@example.org or read Sanctuary's commitment to community investment.